New coronavirus, likely from dogs, infects people in Malaysia and Haiti

 The genetic sequence of the Malaysian virus suggested it likely originated in dogs and then jumped into people.
 "The majority of the genome was canine coronavirus," virologist Anastasia Vlasova told NPR in May.

-Although the findings sounded alarming, the researchers had no evidence that the virus could spread between people or that it was widespread around the world.
+Although the findings sounded alarming, the researchers had no evidence that the virus could spread among people or that it was widespread around the world.

 "These human infections with ... canine coronaviruses appear to be isolated incidents which did not lead to extensive human transmission," virologist Vincent Racaniello wrote on the Virology Blog.